Shedding Some Light on Bedwetting

-Nocturnal enuresis – the medical term for bedwetting – is the "involuntary discharge of urine after an age by which bladder control should have been established, which in children is normally presented by the age of 5," according to Taber's Medical Dictionary.
+Nighttime wetting is when a child involuntarily wets the bed after an age by which bladder control should have been established.
+According to Taber's Cyclopedic Medical Dictionary, bladder control is normally presented by the age of 5.
 Most commonly, the involuntary discharge of urine occurs at night, while the child is sleeping, causing them to wake.

-"The most common causes of bedwetting continue to be issues involving bladder control, infection, fluid intake, stress and trauma," says Dr. Stephen Sheldon, director of the Sleep Medicine Center at Children's Memorial Hospital in Chicago, Ill., noting that more serious causes include diabetes.
+"The most common causes of bedwetting continue to be issues involving bladder control, infection, fluid intake, stress and trauma," says Dr. Stephen Sheldon, director of the Sleep Medicine Center at Children's Memorial Hospital in Chicago, IL.

-In addition to these factors, the role of family inheritance also can play a part in the presence of bedwetting.
-According to Dr. Sheldon, the reason for the family trait of bedwetting is not clear, although the passing of the condition from parent to child is.
-"If one or both parents wet the bed when they were younger, than it is more then likely that their child will wet the bed as well," he says.
-There are lots of conditions or diseases that also run in families that could be a contributing factor of bedwetting, which is one of the reasons why it is so difficult to say why it runs in families but we know that it does."
+In addition to these factors, the role of family inheritance also can play a part in the presence of nighttime wetting.
+According to Dr. Sheldon, the reason for the family trait of nighttime wetting is not clear, although the passing of the condition from parent to child is.
+"If one or both parents wet the bed when they were younger, then it is more than likely that their child will wet the bed as well," he says.
+There are lots of conditions or diseases that also run in families that could be a contributing factor of bedwetting, which is one of the reasons why it is so difficult to say why it runs in families — but we know that it does."

-"My son is 10 and he has always wet the bed," says Denise, a mom from Mays Landing, N.J.
+"My son is 10 and he has always wet the bed," says Denise of Mays Landing, NJ.
 "His father and several of his aunts wet the bed until they were in their teens.
 We feel it's hereditary.
-We've always treated it as no big deal and we've let him know that it's quite common.
-If he starts to become really bothered by it and asks for help, we'll tell him about alternatives … and see if he wants to try any of it.
-It'll be his choice."
+We've always treated it as no big deal and we've let him know that it's quite common."

 Children who wet the bed are often overcome by feelings of embarrassment and humiliation.
 These children know that they are old enough that they should be able to sleep through the night without wetting the bed and may feel out of control when an "accident" occurs.
-In addition, a child may feel ashamed as a result of the bedwetting episode.
-Any or all of the feelings related to bedwetting can cause a child to see himself as a failure, affecting his self-esteem and self-image.
+In addition, a child may feel ashamed as a result of the nighttime wetting episode.
+Any or all of the feelings related to nighttime wetting can cause a child to see himself as a failure, affecting his self-esteem and self-image.

-One of the most important aspects of dealing with bedwetting episodes is the way a parent or caretaker reacts.
-According to Paul Coleman, author of How to Say It to Your Kids, reacting harshly can often cause the problem to worsen.
+One of the most important aspects of dealing with nighttime wetting episodes is the way a parent or caretaker reacts.
+According to Paul Coleman, author of How to Say It to Your Kids (Prentice Hall, 2000) reacting harshly can often cause the problem to worsen.
 "It is important to teach a child about the problem without causing any more humiliation than is already there," says Coleman.
-"As a child may be feeling stress already – and the stress may be the cause for the bedwetting incident – adding more stress will only make it worse, getting both the parent and the child into a vicious cycle with no end in sight."
+"As a child may be feeling stress already — and the stress may be the cause for the bedwetting incident — adding more stress will only make it worse, getting both the parent and the child into a vicious cycle with no end in sight."

-Bedwetting is a different problem for different kids.
-For some, it is simply a phase they will outgrow.
-For others, professional help may be needed to overcome it.
-There are several things a parent can do at home in an attempt to work through bedwetting.
+Nighttime wetting is a different problem for different kids.
+There are things a parent can do at home in an attempt to work through nighttime wetting.

-Making it routine that a child use the bathroom immediately before going to bed is another intervention parents can do at home.
-According to Dr. Sheldon, by emptying the bladder before going to bed, children may reduce the incidence of bedwetting by one night a week.
-In addition, parents can awaken their child once each night – approximately four hours after bedtime – to take their child to the bathroom.
-This technique often may result in a habit the child continues on his own, lessening the occurrence of bedwetting.
+Making it routine that a child use the bathroom immediately before going to bed is an intervention parents can do at home.
+According to Dr. Sheldon, by emptying the bladder before going to bed, children may reduce the incidence of nighttime wetting by one night a week.

-Using disposable absorbent underpants is another strategy.
-Waking up dry may have positive effects on the child's self-esteem, ease stress and allow parents and children to cope during the bedwetting period.
+Using disposable absorbent underpants like GoodNites® NightTime Underwear is our recommended strategy.
+Waking up dry may have positive effects on the child's self-esteem, ease stress, and allow parents and children to cope during the nighttime wetting period.
 Additionally, using disposable underpants may allow the child to attend sleepovers or host them at his own house, without fear of embarrassment.